 He’d closed his eyes then too.
 Unable to accept what he had done.
 Claire Wilson, the woman who he loved more than anything, now lay dead at his hands.
 His shaking, bloodied hands.
 He looked at the coloured bruises on her poor lifeless body, recalling how barely an hour ago he’d been the one soothing them and comforting her, and almost laughed at the irony.
 Her abusive childhood, her abusive husband, and in the end it was the gentle boyfriend who had dealt the final blow.

 Owen felt as though all eyes in the room were on him.
+He retreated further into the shadows.
 The juror cleared his throat.

 “Guilty,” he said.